datahub-project/datahub/docs/how/ui-tabs-guide.md

 ## Properties Tab in Datasets

 Properties are a catch-all bag for metadata not captured in other aspects stored for a Dataset.
 These are populated via the various source connectors when [metadata is ingested](../../metadata-ingestion/README.md).

+## Validation Tab in Datasets

+This tab is enabled if you use [Data Quality Integration with Great Expectations](../../metadata-ingestion/integration_docs/great-expectations.md).